Aiven-Open/klaw-docs/3.1/docs/features/features.rst

     :width: 500px
     :align: center

+It is required to synchronize the topic team first with Base sync cluster first.
+Base sync cluster can be configured with property custom.syncdata.cluster in application properties.

 Acls
 ~~~~
-After a environment is selected, Consumer Acls are displayed, and a team can be assigned to it.
-And this action, team becomes the Owner of the acl.
+After a environment is selected, Producer and Consumer Acls are displayed, and a team can be assigned to it.
+After this action, team becomes the Owner of that subscription (producer or consumer).

 .. image:: _static/images/SynchronizeAcls.JPG
     :width: 500px